Which devices are supported?

 What happens if I don't finish my game in time?

->

-> Games not completed within the Clash timer do not count towards the Clash Point total, but XP earned will count towards you and your club.
+Any games that are not completed within the timer will not count toward the event, but will still add XP to your club.

->

-> How do I compete in a Club Clash?
+How do I compete in a Club Clash?

 Once your club is matched with an opponent, the Clash card in the main menu will now bring you to your Clash leaderboard against the opposing team.
 From there, select PLAY A GAME in the top right to begin a Clash round.